Recluse Deuces: Salinger and Pynchon, Two Modern Literary Outliers, Part II – TR Pynchon Jr

 ~ Thomas Pynchon, Vineland

-While resolutely keeping his guard up Pynchon maintains control of his universe by choosing when and what of himself he gives up to the world at large.
-Famously Pynchon has appeared (in animated form) on two episodes of The Simpsons, having dictated the terms of his guest spot (clear sign that the couch-surfing literary hermit is up on mainstream pop culture).
+While resolutely keeping his guard up Pynchon maintains control of his world by choosing when and what of himself he gives up to the world at large.
+Famously Pynchon has appeared (in animated form) on two episodes of The Simpsons (a clear sign that the couch-surfing literary hermit is up on mainstream pop culture), having dictated the terms of his guest spot.
 Obviously the idea of the Simpsons gig tickled his humerus wildly, as he is shown(sic) wearing a paper bag on his head and gets to say that he loves Marge Simpson’s book “almost as much as he loves cameras”.

 The “no selfies” author

-Tom Pynchon has been incredibly successful over many decades, especially living in a metropolis of over eight million people, in scrupulously avoiding the lenses of the ubiquitous paparazzi.
-Until very recently there was virtually no new photos of the reclusive writer floating roundMedia outlets when running a story on Pynchon almost invariably fall back on the one or two photos taken during his navy days (when Pynchon was aged around 19/20!).
-Pynchon’s legendary antipathy to having his photo taken has been explained away as self-consciousness about his protruding buck teeth (something that an early trip to the dentist could surely have helped with).
+Tom Pynchon has been incredibly successful over many decades—especially living in a metropolis of over eight million people—in scrupulously avoiding the lenses of the ubiquitous paparazzi.
+Until fairly recently there was virtually no new photos of the reclusive writer floating roundMedia outlets when running a story on Pynchon almost invariably fall back on the one or two photos taken during his navy days (when Pynchon was aged around 19 or 20!).
+Pynchon’s legendary antipathy to having his photo taken has been explained away as self-consciousness about his protruding buck teeth (something that a sequence of sessions in the dentist’s chair early on could surely have fixed).
 Whether this explanation holds water or not is of course, like everything else, a topic Pynchon is deafeningly silent on.
 On the issue of Pynchon hermetically sealing himself off from the world, a more plausible speculation is that it may be a reflection of Pynchon’s disapproval of the modern trend of writers embracing, even rejoicing, in the role of being celebrities, eg, Norman Mailer and Truman Capote et al [‘Thomas Pynchon Returns to New York, Where He’s Always Been’, (J.K.
 Trotter), The Atlantic, 17-Jun-2013, www.theatlantic.com].

 A method in the madness?